|Practices to consider

 The City of Edina, MN conducted a cost-benefit analysis related to selecting the most appropriate sweeper type based on efficiency in phosphorus reduction (Edina, 2015).
 The City also used their analysis to determine a cost-effective frequency of street sweeping.
 In the end, based on phosphorus load reduction efficiency (pounds per curb-mile), and cost-efficiency (dollars per pound of phosphorus recovered), the City concluded the following.

-It is difficult to scope the total cost of street sweeping activities for any particular jurisdiction without a site-specific cost-benefit analysis, however the potential considerations for both financial costs and quantitative and qualitative benefits are presented in Figure 6.
+It is difficult to scope the total cost of street sweeping activities for any particular jurisdiction without a site-specific cost-benefit analysis, however the potential considerations for both financial costs and quantitative and qualitative benefits are presented in the adjacent figure.
 Some municipalities may sweep more or less frequently based on staff availability, roadside tree density, snowfall frequency, or any number of unique combinations of circumstances.
 Other costs include labor, equipment, maintenance, disposal fees, reuse screening, and potentially lab analysis expenses associated with street sweeping for phosphorus reduction credit.

 Relative to other sediment removal strategies to improve water quality (e.g. stream restoration, replacing media in BMPs, constructing new BMPs), targeted street cleaning is considered one of the most affordable options at $3 - $5 per pound of sediment removed (2013 dollars) (Hunt, 2017).
 Additional benefits associated with street sweeping are that programs may be introduced and implemented very quickly and are not limited by space relative to many other structural BMP practices (Hunt, 2017).

-For more information on street sweeping costs, link to this resource
+For more information on street sweeping costs, link to this resource.

 Street sweeping equipment are complex machines to operate and require operator training.
 It is recommended that any sweeper operator be trained in understanding both how to safely, effectively, and efficiently operator the sweeper, but also to understand the reasons behind street sweeping as successful programs have enhanced efficiency when operators understand the role sweeping plays relative to stormwater management, trash and debris control, and air quality ( Kuehl et al, 2008).
 Minimum street sweeper operator training should include the following items.